liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

             print ($v->name) . " " . $v->userGroupId . "\n";
     ?>

-So, if you'd like to use a language, other than Java, that supports use of SOAP web services, go ahead and try it out on Liferay's SOAP web services!
+It's worth repeating; you can use any language that supports use of SOAP web services to create your web services client.
+Try it out on Liferay's SOAP web services!

-Next, we'll explore Liferay's JSON Web Services.
+Next we'll explore Liferay's JSON Web Services.

 ## JSON Web Services